-- Refugees and Amerasians are eligible for the first 120 to 240 days after entry into the U.S. if they enroll by day 31 after entry; - Entrants are eligible for the first 120 to 240 days from the date they are (1) granted parole, (2) are placed in removal proceedings, or (3) has a pending application for asylum (whichever is first); - Asylees are eligible for the first 120 to 240 days after asylum status is granted if they enroll by day 31 after asylum status is granted; - Trafficking Victims are eligible for the first 120 to 240 days after the date of certification or eligibility date if they enroll by day 31 after the certification or eligibility date; - Special Immigrant Visa holders are eligible for the first 120 to 240 days after entry into the U.S., or the date of adjustment of status to Special Immigrant Status within the U.S. if they enroll by day 31 after entry or date of status granted; - Afghan Humanitarian Parolees are eligible for the first 120 days to 240 days after entry into the U.S. if they enroll by day 31 after entry; - Afghan Special Immigrant SQ/SI Parolees are eligible for the first 120 to 240 days after entry into the U.S. if they enroll by day 31 after entry; and - Afghan Special Immigrant Conditional Permanent Residents are eligible for the first 120 to 240 days after entry into the U.S. if they enroll by day 31 after entry. - 3.
-Refugee Employment Services
+- Refugees and Amerasians are eligible for the first 120 to 240 days after entry into the U.S. if they enroll by day 31 after entry; - Entrants are eligible for the first 120 to 240 days from the date they are (1) granted parole, (2) are placed in removal proceedings, or (3) has a pending application for asylum (whichever is first); - Asylees are eligible for the first 120 to 240 days after asylum status is granted if they enroll by day 31 after asylum status is granted; - Trafficking Victims are eligible for the first 120 to 240 days after the date of certification or eligibility date if they enroll by day 31 after the certification or eligibility date: - Special Immigrant Visa holders are eligible for the first 120 to 240 days after entry into the U.S., or the date of adjustment of status to Special Immigrant Status within the U.S. if they enroll by day 31 after entry or date of status granted; - Afghan Humanitarian Parolees are eligible for the first 120 days to 240 days after entry into the U.S. if they enroll by day 31 after entry; - Afghan Special Immigrant SQ/SI Parolees are eligible for the first 120 to 240 days after entry into the U.S. if they enroll by day 31 after entry; - Afghan Special Immigrant Conditional Permanent Residents are eligible for the first 120 to 240 days after entry into the U.S. if they enroll by day 31 after entry. - Ukrainian Humanitarian Parolees are eligible for the first 240 days after entry into the U.S. if they enroll by day 90 after entry; and - Other Non-Ukrainian Individuals are eligible for the first 240 days after entry into the U.S. if they enroll by day 90 after entry.

+3. Refugee Employment Services